dimfoo/hackathon/README.md

 Evaluate the quality of the model to be tested against a significant portion of the data set not used to train the model (in this case 20% of the dataset).

 ### Performance:
-The model was able to accurately predict a positive result 68% of the time.
+The LogisticRegression model was able to accurately predict a positive result 68% of the time.

 Link to Project Presentation
 https://drive.google.com/file/d/1i532oms3TVirPDqHrMx-8FEBEbCKnF9M/view?usp=sharing